Parker Family Foundation

 - Long-term relationship potential: The foundation values "consistent and continuous support" over one-time grants

-- Public access focus: For arts organizations, emphasis on providing "broad-based public access to art"
+- Public access focus: For arts organisations, emphasis on providing "broad-based public access to art"

-- Collaborative approach: Education organizations should "work cooperatively to improve public education"
+- Collaborative approach: Education organisations should "work cooperatively to improve public education"

 Key Takeaways for Grant Writers